openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

 It is important to define common rules on how an adapter responds to changes and performs actions on generic domain objects.

-If adapters follow common behaviors, then it is possible to build integrations by combining adapters which are developed by different developers.
+If adapters follow common behaviours, then it is possible to build integrations by combining adapters which are developed by different developers.

 ## Actions